In the guide below, we discuss the world’s coal resources and reserves.

 Coal is not considered a renewable resource.

-It’s finite, and we consume it at a greater rate than it forms in nature.
+It’s finite, and we might consume it at a greater rate than it forms in nature.

 Managing Coal Resources More Sustainably